ForkPrince/SpaceWarp/editor/README.md

 ### 2. Extensive Block and Object Library

-The editor provides a diverse selection of blocks, objects, and textures to choose from when designing your levels.
+The editor provides a diverse selection of blocks and objects to choose from when designing your levels.
 These elements include various types of walls, doors, buttons, keys, and more.
 With these building blocks at your disposal, you can create intricate and exciting challenges for SpaceWarp players.

-### 3. Texture Packs

-To add more visual variety to your levels, the Cosmic Warpforge offers two different texture packs.
-You can choose between these packs to customize the appearance of your level and give it a unique style.
-Experiment with different textures to create distinct environments and aesthetics.

-### 4. Level Export and Import
+### 3. Level Export and Import

 The Cosmic Warpforge allows you to export and import your levels effortlessly.
 This feature enables you to share your creations with others or back up your progress for future editing.
 The exported level data is represented using a grid-based format, which can be easily shared and interpreted.